OBS Game Capture Black Screen: How to Fix

 - outdated OBS version or drivers

-Any of these causes can lead to game capture in OBS with black screen becoming a permanent problem.
+Any of these causes can lead to game capture in OBS with black screen becoming a constant problem.

-Most often users try to fix the problem randomly, not understanding which specific cause caused the dark screen.
-This leads to chaotic actions and waste of time.
-It's much more effective to consistently check each possible cause, starting with launch permissions and recording mode, and only then moving on to OBS and Windows system settings.
+Most often users try to fix the problem randomly, not understanding which exact cause created the dark screen.
+This leads to chaotic actions and time loss.
+It's much more effective to consistently check each possible cause, starting with launch permissions and recording mode, and only then moving to OBS and Windows system settings.

 Solution 1: Correct Source and Capture Mode Selection

-If the game is running in windowed mode or borderless, window capture sometimes works more stable.
+If the game runs in windowed mode or borderless, window recording sometimes works more stable.
 In fullscreen mode, it's better to use capture.
-Sometimes it's enough just to change the source for the image to appear immediately.
+Sometimes it's enough to simply change the source for the image to show immediately.

 Practical recommendations: